 It’s common for patients to seek cancer information on the internet.
 While there’s plenty of good, helpful information online, there is also a lot of misinformation that can appear credible on the surface.

-“Many websites have discussion boards and places where patients can interact with each other.
-Those sites can be scary places, because you see a wide range of experiences,” Dr. Wells says.
+“Many websites that have discussion boards and places where patients can interact with each other—those sites can be scary places, because you see a wide range of experiences,” Dr. Wells says.
 “Ask your oncologist to recommend reputable websites and to help you sort through information specific to your diagnosis.”

 Seeking a second opinion